nnseva/django-jsoneditor/README.md

 Or use the original JSONField implementation fixed by the package.

-Right now there are three fixed implementations:
+Right now there are the following fixed implementations:

 * `jsoneditor.fields.django_json_field.JSONField` replaces a `JSONField` from https://github.com/derek-schaefer/django-json-field (**NOTE** the package is not compatible with django v.1.9)
 * `jsoneditor.fields.django_jsonfield.JSONField` replaces a `JSONField` from (different) packages https://github.com/bradjasper/django-jsonfield and https://launchpad.net/django-jsonfield
 * `jsoneditor.fields.postgres_jsonfield.JSONField` replaces `django.contrib.postgres.fields.JSONField` (**NOTE** this field type appears only from django v.1.9)
+* `jsoneditor.fields.django_extensions_jsonfield.JSONField` replaces `django_extensions.db.fields.json.JSONField`

-Use the fixed implementation instead of the original one
+Use the fixed implementation instead of the original one like

 models.py:
 ```python